If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 Money market accounts can be found at both traditional and online-only banks and are similar to traditional savings accounts in terms of liquidity, safety, and transaction limits.

 Money market accounts, however, tend to come with higher interest than a traditional savings account.
 And, unlike most basic savings accounts, money market accounts often come with a debit card and checkbook, which can make it a little easier to access your money.
+In other words, you get some of the benefits of checking accounts plus the perks of a savings account in one place.

 On the downside, money market funds generally require a much larger initial deposit than a basic savings account.
 And, you could be charged fees if the balance goes below a minimum amount.